Roof Anchor Points - The Benefits of Height Safety

 Types of Roof Anchor Points

-These safety anchor points aren’t a one-size-fits-all.
+These safety anchor points aren’t one-size-fits-all.
 You can either get temporary or permanent roof anchor points depending on the intended purpose.
 We’ll classify them into the following three categories based on their application.

 Commercial Roof Anchors